python/cpython/Doc/library/subprocess.rst

    is automatically created with ``stdin=PIPE``, and the *stdin* argument may not be used as well.

-   If *check* is True, and the process exits with a non-zero exit code, a :exc:`CalledProcessError` exception will be raised.
+   If *check* is true, and the process exits with a non-zero exit code, a :exc:`CalledProcessError` exception will be raised.
 Attributes of that exception hold the arguments, the exit code, and stdout and stderr if they were captured.